lukenew2/automobile-depreciation/README.md

 regression algorithms and looking at their feature importance values.
 This arms automobile owners, potential buyers, and enthusiasts with the knowledge about which manufacturer and model retains its value the most.
 A web application will be made available so you can get a quote on the value of your automobile in today's marketplace.
-Model is retrained every month to avoid concept drift where the market prices vary as time passes.
+Model is retrained every month to avoid concept drift where the market prices change over time.

-Furthermore, a seperate case study comparing the depreciation of the Acura TLX, the highest rated car to lease in 2019, and the cost of leasing, which resulted in a $12,000 difference in total expenses, can be found in the [leases](https://github.com/lukenew2/automobile-depreciation/tree/master/leases) directory.
+Furthermore, a seperate case study comparing the depreciation of the Acura TLX, the highest rated car to lease in 2019, and the cost of leasing, resulted $12,000 difference in total expenses.
+The complete case study can be found
+in the [leases](https://github.com/lukenew2/automobile-depreciation/tree/master/leases) directory.
 </p>